Updated September 28, 2020.

 To increase your chances of finding a job, here are some things you can do:

 - Continue monitoring the Hire Waterloo Co-op, Hire Waterloo: Other, and External Job Boards in WaterlooWorks for new postings.
-Remember: jobs found in the Other and External job boards may be eligible for co-op credit under our adjusted work term requirements.
+Remember: jobs found in the Other and External job boards may be eligible for co-op credit through our arrange own job process and adjusted work term requirements.

 - Tap into your personal network: think about who you know (and who they might know) to see if anyone is hiring, and follow the arrange own job process.

-- Check out the Centre for Career Action’s “Skill up this spring term” resource for tips on finding work in the current climate, including:
+- Check out the Centre for Career Action (CCA)’s “Skill up this spring term” resource for tips on finding work in the current climate, including:

 - Work search strategies